All Products

 Use automatic key rotation to encrypt Secrets

 You can use the automatic key rotation feature provided by KMS to encrypt Secrets.
-During a key rotation, the system uses the original key to encrypt existing Secrets and uses the new key to encrypt new Secrets.
+During a key rotation, the system still uses the original key to encrypt existing Secrets.
+New Secrets are encrypted by using the new key.
 For more information about automatic key rotation, see Configure key rotation.

 To force the system to use the new key to encrypt existing Secrets, run the following command after the key is rotated: